BootlegYouki/set-2-system/README.md

 #### 👨‍💼 Admin Features
 - **Dashboard** with system overview and statistics using animated Odometer counters
+- **Account Creation** for students, teachers, and administrators with role-based setup
+- **Student Masterlist** with comprehensive student information management and search capabilities
+- **Archived Students** management with restoration capabilities and status tracking
+- **Student Grades List** for academic oversight and performance monitoring across all students
-- **Room Management** with CRUD operations for classroom management
+- **Room Management** with CRUD operations for classroom management and facility organization
-- **Section Management** for organizing student groups by grade level
+- **Section Management** for organizing student groups by grade level and class assignments
-- **Subject Creation** (DepEd curriculum-aligned) with grade level assignments
+- **Subject Creation** (DepEd curriculum-aligned) with grade level assignments and course management
-- **Schedule Assignment** with time slot management and conflict detection
+- **Schedule Assignment** with time slot management, conflict detection, and resource allocation
-- **Document Request Management** with approval workflow and status tracking
+- **Document Request Management** with approval workflow, status tracking, and administrative oversight
-- **Account Creation** for students, teachers, and administrators

 #### 👨‍🎓 Student Features
 - **Profile Management** with personal information display